 - You can’t be claimed as a dependent

-Premium tax credits may be received in advance to lower monthly health insurance premium payments throughout the year or claimed when you file your taxes.
-The best option for you depends on your personal circumstances and preferences.
+Premium tax credits may be received in advance to lower monthly health insurance premium payments.
+You can also claim them when you file your taxes.
+The best option for you depends on your circumstances and preferences.
 To hear what the experts say, read our recent post “Should You Take a Tax Credit Now or Later?”

 Helpful subsidy reminders

-Here are a few things should keep a few things in mind regarding the premium tax credit — at tax time, at shopping and enrollment time and, really, at any time:
+Here are a few things to keep in mind about the premium tax credit — at tax time, at shopping and enrollment time and, really, at any time:

-Promptly report changes — If you take an advance premium tax credit, throughout the year you must report income and family size changes to your state exchange or the federal marketplace where you purchased health insurance.
+Promptly report changes: If you take an advance premium tax credit, you must report income and family size changes to the exchange or marketplace where you purchased health insurance.
 This ensures you receive the correct subsidy each month.
 Failure to report such changes can result in receiving too little or too much subsidy.
 If you receive more than you are eligible for, you may owe some or all of your premium tax credit back when you file taxes.

-If you aren’t quite ready to file your taxes but want an idea of what to expect when the time comes, check out H&R Block’s ACA tax calculator to get a customized impact analysis.
-The results will provide you with a general idea of how the Affordable Care Act will impact your taxes, including how receiving an advanced premium tax credit may impact your tax refund or amount owed when filing.
+If you aren’t quite ready to file your taxes but want an idea of what to expect, check out H&R Block’s ACA tax calculator to get a customized impact analysis.
+The results will provide you with a general idea of how the Affordable Care Act will impact your taxes.
+This includes how an advanced premium tax credit may impact your tax refund or amount owed when filing.

-If you need assistance preparing your taxes or have tax-related questions, a tax professional or tax software can guide you through the filing process and help ensure you claim the deductions and credits for which you may be eligible.
-Most professionals these days have ACA training, and are up-to-date on the medical expense deduction.
+If you need help preparing your taxes or have questions, a tax professional or tax software can guide you through the filing process.
+They also help ensure you claim the deductions and credits for which you may be eligible.
+Most professionals these days have ACA training and are up-to-date on the medical expense deduction.